dejaniv/adf/README.md

 - 1 data bit is encoded as 01
 - 0 data bit is encoded as either 10 (if following 0 data bit) or 00 (if following 1 data bit)

-The decoder can simply mask-out higher bits and "squeeze" the rest of the bits into the resulting word.
+The decoder can simply mask-out higher bits and "squeeze" the rest of the bits into the resulting decoded word.
 Amiga writes 32-bit words and it first encodes odd bits and then even bits.

 ### Signals

-This how signal captured on GPIO pin connected to `/RDATA` signal looks like (if you use optional resistor):
+The following figure shows signal captured on GPIO pin connected to `/RDATA` (if you use optional resistor):

 ![image](disk_signal_pru_with_R.png)

-The yellow chanel is the actual signal from `/RDATA` and the red channel is `TEST_SIGNAL`.
+The yellow channel is the actual signal from `/RDATA` and the red channel is `TEST_SIGNAL`.
 The low impulses (`/RDATA` is active low) are very short and they signify '1' in MFM encoded data stream.
 The length of each symbol in the stream is 1us.
-The symbol '1' is thus followed by either one, two or three '0' symbols.
+Symbol '1' is thus followed by either one, two or three '0' symbols.
 By measuring distance between falling edges of low impulses we can determine how many symbols '0' follow symbol '1'.

-The red channel shows how "rectified" signal looks like.
+Red channel shows how "rectified" signal looks like.
 If the red channel doesn't follow yellow channel closely we are using too many instruction cycles between sampling `/RDATA`.

 I used test signal (red channel) to debug and optimize the decoding algorithms.
 You can use `DEBUG_SIGNAL_ENABLED` variable in the code to control when test channel signal is active.
-That way you can observe header, data and synchronization signals separately.
+That way you can observe header, data and synchronization words in the stream separately.

 Without optional resistor the signal will look like the one captured in my workbench picture.
-The yellow channel signal looks very skewed because we are using only built-in pull-up resistor.
+The yellow channel signal looks very skewed because only built-in pull-up resistor is used.
 Adding external pull-up in parallel reduces total resistance and increases the current that feeds parasitic capacitances making the recovery time shorter.
 The resistor is necessary if you wan to to read High Density (HD) disks because in that case recovery time is longer than the shortest time between low-impulses.

 The PRU firmware creates histogram of length of all intervals between low-impulse falling edges and the main program will write the histogram to "hist.txt" CSV file.
 Here is an example of the histogram for HD disk: